Goechala Trek

 Day 07: Trek Dzongri to Thansing (3932 m).
 Overnight in tents.

-Distance: 7 km
+- Distance: 7 km

-Trekking Time: 4 Hours
+- Trekking Time: 4 Hours

-Elevation Loss: 98 m
+- Elevation Loss: 98 m

-Max Elevation (Thansing): 3932 m
+- Max Elevation (Thansing): 3932 m

-Min Elevation (Kookrochoong): 3658 m
+- Min Elevation (Kookrochoong): 3658 m

-Dzongri to Kookrochoong (3658 m/4 km/2 hours): first 2 km on a slightly downhill trail.
+- Dzongri to Kookrochoong (3658 m/4 km/2 hours): first 2 km on a slightly downhill trail.
 Then a steep downhill trek on a loose stone trail to Kookrochoong.

-Kookrochoong to Thansing (3932 m/3 km/2 hours): 1 km is beside the river, and then a slight uphill till Thansing.
+- Kookrochoong to Thansing (3932 m/3 km/2 hours): 1 km is beside the river, and then a slight uphill till Thansing.

 Trekking from Dzongri to Thansing is a wonderful experience.
 This trek route winds through the Cryptomeria shrubs and provides an awe-inspiring view of the surrounding mountains.
 The trek from Dzongri to Lamune is undoubtedly the best part of the Goechala Trek.
 With the Himalayan peaks in the background, the trek provides an opportunity to be close to these majestic peaks.

-The only difficult part of this trek is the 2 KM downhill trek till the riverbed at Kookrochoong.
+The only difficult part of this trek is the 2 KM downhill trek to the riverbed at Kookrochoong.
 Other than that, the route is quite easy and can be navigated with ease.
 The whole Thansing valley is situated at the foot of Mount Pandim and surrounded by high mountains on all sides.
 Trekkers can enjoy all the natural beauty of the mountains and the lush greenery in the region.
 Overnight stay in tents in the Thansing Valley at the foot of Mount Pandim is another major highlight of the trek.

 Day 08: Trek Thansing to Lamune (4164 m/3.8 km/2-3 hrs).
-Overnight Tents.
+Overnight in tents.

-Distance: 3.8 km
+- Distance: 3.8 km

-Trekking Time: 2 Hours
+- Trekking Time: 2 Hours

-Elevation Gain: 239 m
+- Elevation Gain: 239 m

-Max Elevation (Samiti Lake): 4210 m
+- Max Elevation (Samiti Lake): 4210 m

-Thansing to Lamune (4164 m/3.8 km/2-3 hours): easy trek on a wide trekking trail with no uphill trek till Lamune.
+- Thansing to Lamune (4164 m/3.8 km/2-3 hours): easy trek on a wide trekking trail with no uphill trek till Lamune.

-Elevation Gain: 217 m
+- Elevation Gain: 217 m

 Day 09: Trek to Goechala Pass View Point 1 (4719 m).
 Return Trek to Kookrochoong (3658 m/14 km).
 Overnight in the tent.

-Total Distance: 14 km
+- Total Distance: 14 km

-Trekking Time: 8 Hours
+- Trekking Time: 8 Hours

-Elevation Loss: 503 m
+- Elevation Loss: 503 m

-Max Elevation (Goechala Pass View Point 1): 4719 m
+- Max Elevation (Goechala Pass View Point 1): 4719 m

-Min Elevation (Kookrochoong): 3658 m
+- Min Elevation (Kookrochoong): 3658 m

-Lamune to Samiti Lake (4210 m)-2 km-Slight uphill on a rough moraine.
+- Lamune to Samiti Lake (4210 m)-2 km-Slight uphill on a rough moraine.

-Samiti Lake to Goechala Pass View Point 1 (4719 m approx)-2 km uphill Trek.
+- Samiti Lake to Goechala Pass View Point 1 (4719 m approx)-2 km uphill Trek.

-Lamunee to Thansing- 3.8 km-Easy slightly downhill trek
+- Lamunee to Thansing- 3.8 km-Easy slightly downhill trek

-Thansing to Kookrochoong-3 km- Downhill Trek
+- Thansing to Kookrochoong-3 km- Downhill Trek

-The trek is filled with adventure, as you have to cross the sacred Samiti Lake at 4210 m before reaching the Goechala Pass view point.
+The trek is filled with adventure, as you have to cross the sacred Samiti Lake at 4210 m before reaching the Goechala Pass viewpoint.
 The trek is a little strenuous and requires a certain level of physical fitness.
-From the view point, you can witness the mesmerizing sunrise on the snow-clad peaks of the Kanchenjunga Range.
+From the viewpoint, you can witness the mesmerizing sunrise on the snow-clad peaks of the Kanchenjunga Range.

 After spending some time soaking in the breathtaking views, you will make your way back to the campsite at Lamunee for breakfast.
 After a well-deserved rest, you will head down the Thansing valley in a leisurely manner and camp for the night at Kookrochoong.